Asad0018/Flutter/README.md

-I'm just starting flutter.
-I upload the main code of my test projects and the pictures of the app ui here.
+I'm doing this Project while learning the futter and dart basics for the first time.
+I know the meaning of every line of the code that I've written.